Aashish909/business-holiday-tool/README.md

-# TimeOffer - Holiday Management Tool
+# NextLeave - Holiday Management Tool

 A modern holiday and time-off management application built with Next.js, MongoDB, JWT authentication, and Cloudinary for image uploads.